Wicayonima-Reborn/Wicayonima-Reborn/README.md

 ## What I’m Working On

-- Designing and building backend APIs
+* Designing and building backend APIs
-- Writing maintainable and scalable backend services
+* Writing maintainable and scalable backend services
-- Developing mobile apps with Flutter
+* Developing mobile apps with Flutter
+* Working with relational and NoSQL databases
-- Contributing to open-source projects
+* Contributing to open-source projects
-- Strengthening fundamentals from systems to application level
+* Strengthening fundamentals from systems to application level

 ---